CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Preliminaries

 A \defn{(ground) instance} of an equation \( \Gamma \vdash M \doteq N \) is a subsitution \( \alpha \), such that, \( \emptyset \vdash \alpha(x) : \tau \) for all \( x : \tau \in \Gamma \).
-An equation \( \Gamma \vdash M : \tau \) is \defn{satisfied} by an instance, written \( \alpha \vDash M \doteq N \), if \( \norm{M\alpha} = \norm{N\alpha} \).
+An equation \( \Gamma \vdash M \doteq N \) is \defn{satisfied} by an instance, written \( \alpha \vDash M \doteq N \), if \( \norm{M\alpha} = \norm{N\alpha} \).
 If it is satisfied by all such instances, then we say it is \defn{valid} and write \( \vDash M \doteq N \).

-Note that the satisfaction relation, \( \cdot \vDash \cdot \), and by extension validity, is well-defined as normalisiation is a function and syntactic equality is a symmetric relation.
+Note that the satisfaction relation, \( \cdot \vDash \cdot \), and by extension validity, is well-defined as normalisation is a function and syntactic equality is a symmetric relation.

-\section{Cyclic proofs}
+\section{Cyclic Proofs}

-An infinitary proof is a generalisation of traditional finite derivation trees to possibly infinite ones.
+An infinitary proof generalises traditional finite derivation trees to possibly infinite ones.
 Such proofs are not necessarily sound; the standard approach is, therefore, to first define \emph{preproofs}, which are later refined by a global condition to ensure the argument is well-founded~\cite{brotherston2006sequent}.

 Cyclic proofs are a subclass of infinitary proofs whose derivation trees are regular, i.e.\ there are only finitely many distinct subtrees.
-Such proofs can be represented as a finite but incomplete derivation where unjustified premises, or ``buds'', refer to other vertices in the deriviation tree called the ``companion''~\cite{brotherston2005cyclic}.
+Such proofs can be represented as finite but incomplete derivation trees where unjustified premises called ``buds'' refer to other vertices called ``companions''~\cite{brotherston2005cyclic}.
 We will, however, present the cycles of a preproof directly.

 \begin{definition} A \defn{(cyclic) preproof} is a tuple \( P = (V,\, e,\, r,\, p) \) where \( V \) is a finite set of vertices, typically an initial segment of the natural numbers, such that, for each vertex \( v \in V \): \begin{itemize}[leftmargin=*] \item There is an associated equation \( e(v) \), inference rule from \cref{fig:Inference rules} \( r(v) \), and a finite sequence of vertices \( p(v) \in V^* \) called the premises.
 We write \( p_i(v) \) for the \( i^\textrm{th} \) element of \( p(v) \) starting with \( p_0 \) \item And